Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT Better is the one dishonored and has a servant
+ULT Better is being disregarded and having a servant

-⇔ than people who think they are important yet have no food.
+⇔ than to think that you are important yet have no food.

 ⇔ than to be self-important but lack food.